CoderFemi/AlgorithmsDataStructures/README.md

 - O(log n) = constant logarithmic complexity
 - O(n) = linear complexity
 - O(n log n) = linear logarithmic complexity
+- O(n^2) = quadratic complexity
-- O(n^2) = exponential complexity
+- O(2^n) = exponential complexity

 ### Time Complexity
 *How fast?* Instead of analysing a logarithm by the amount of time it takes to run, it is better to use *the number of operations* contained in each code.
-For example, a one-liner statement that uses a few mathematical operations to derive an output, would be much more efficient than a loop, because the number of operations required to run the loop increases exponentially or proportionally to the value of n i.e. the number of iterations.
+For example, a one-liner statement that uses a few mathematical operations to derive an output, would be much more efficient than a loop, because the number of operations required to run the loop increases proportionally to the value of n i.e. the number of iterations.

 1. `O(1)` An algorithm has a runtime of O(1) if the number of operations required to execute remain constant as n grows.
 This is usually the case with a one-line expression with a few mathematical operations.
 2. `O(n)` If the number of operations required grow in proportion to the input n, then the algorithm has O(n).
 This is the case with a loop, where the number of times the code block is executed increases as the number of iterations - n - increases. **A linear relationship** between input and runtime involving a roughly proportionate increase.
 3. `O(n^2)` When the number of operations increase by n^2, then we have a O(n^2).
 This is the case for a two-level nested loop.
-This is an **exponential/quadratic curve relationship**, where runtime increases by n^2.
+This is a **quadratic curve relationship**, where runtime increases by n^2.

 Rules of Thumb for analysing time complexity of algorithms:
 - Constants don't matter.
 O(2n) is the same as O(n), O(500) is the same as O(1).